scaljeri/di-xxl/README.md

     DI.get('user.overview.profile');

-The `list` and `source` entities, although exactly specified, they are searched for within the namespace from the root up.
+The `list` and `source` entities, although exactly specified, will be searched for within the namespace from the root up.
 It means that **DI-XXL** will look for `list` using the following names

     list               --> no
     user.list          --> no
     user.widgets.list  --> yes

-This allows you to redefine entities
+This allows you to redefine entities without replacing the original

-    DI.set({ name: 'list', ns: 'user', ....});
+    DI.set({ name: 'user.list', ....});

 This time the the search for `list` looks like

     list       --> no
     user.list  --> yes

-And will not find `user.widgets.list`.
+It will not find `user.widgets.list`.
 It is best used preferably only during initialization.
-So, this is the default lookup direction  (`DI.DIRECTIONS.PARENT_TO_CHILD), but you can reverse the lookup
+This is the default lookup direction (`DI.DIRECTIONS.PARENT_TO_CHILD), but you can reverse the lookup

     DI.get('user.overview.profile', {lookup: DI.DIRECTIONS.CHILD_TO_PARENT});

-So far we have only talked about the entities from the `inject` list, but this search pattern is also applied on the entity request, with one exception, the first attempt is always the name provided
+So far we have only talked about the entities from the `inject` list, but this search pattern is also applied on the entity request, with one exception, the first attempt is always the exact name provided

     // DI.DIRECTIONS.CHILD_TO_PARENT
        user.overview.profile